 How to get to Puente de Paja

-I would recommend you to follow the path of the Bridge of Sighs and from there to the Bridge of Straw because of the proximity and the interesting route that separates them.
+I would recommend you to follow the path of the Bridge of Sighs and from there to the Bridge of Straw because of the proximity and the interesting path that separates them.
 Of course, if you are looking to get directly to the bridge I recommend the bus lines ( 10A , 24 , 4L , 6 , 6E , 6L ) or the vaporetto lines (1 or 2).

 - Address: Piazzetta San Marco, 30124 Venice, Italy.